nojronatron/nojronatron.github.io/continuing-education/dotnet-async-await-notes.md

 - Async all the way
 - Configure context

-These are a mix of good ideas, not necessarily hard-and-fast rules (at least not all of them).
+These are a mix of good ideas, not necessarily hard-and-fast rules, as there are details to each one depending on the DotNET version including ASP.NET, WinForms, WPF, etc.

-## Avoid Async Void
+## Best Practices - Avoid Async Void

 Async methods can return any of these three types: